 The XPS 13 is great, but you may want something with a larger display.
 You’re not alone.
 Sales figureshave continually shown 15-inch systems beating their smaller rivals.
 We think this is partially because good, small laptops aren’t cheap but also because some people just want a bigger display.
 There’s nothing wrong with that.

 Fortunately, Dell also has the XPS 15.
-It’s great for all the same reasons as the XPS 13, and because it’s larger, it can be optioned with the fastest hardware available today including a quad-core 7th-gen Intel Core i7 processor, Nvidia GeForce GTX 1050 graphics, and a 4K display.
+It’s great for all the same reasons as the XPS 13, and because it’s larger, it can be optioned with the fastest hardware available today up to a blazing-fast six-core 8th-gen Intel Core i9-8950HK processor, Nvidia GeForce GTX 1050 Ti graphics, and a 4K display.
 It’s easily the best all-around 15-inch laptop on the market today.

-TheXPS 15 has recently been refreshed with 8th-gen processors, as well as the inclusion of the GTX 1050 Ti in higher-end configurations.
+TheXPS 15 was recently refreshed with the fastest 8th-gen processors, as well as with a more powerful GTX 1050 Ti in the higher-end configurations.

 Read our full Dell XPS 15 (2017) review